fabulous-dev/Fabulous/docs/guide.md

 ### The update function

 Each model gets an `update` function for message processing.
 The messages are either messages from the `view` or from external events.
-If using `Program.mkProgram` your model may also return new commands to trigger as a result of processing a message.
+If using `Program.mkProgram` your `update` function may also return new commands to trigger as a result of processing a message.
+(A command is simply a function that may dispatch one or more messages at some point, and is called by the Fabulous runtime.)

 Structure of a Project
 ------